dimenoste/clusterApp/README.md

-# Schoolapp
-App that lets you make cluster in reduced dimension using tSNE based on selected variables.
+The App that lets you make cluster in reduced dimension using tSNE based on selected variables.

 # Data source
 The data used is coming from :